 William Rose Bock 1885

 Thomas J. Nevin answered an advertisement for an apprentice at Alfred Bock's studio, the City Photographic Establishment, which appeared in The Mercury on 7th July, 1863.
-Thomas Nevin (b.1842) was younger than Alfred Bock (b.1837) by five years, but older than Alfred Bock's other apprentice, his (Alfred's)half-brother William Bock (b.1847) by five years.
+He had a studio in New Town which he maintained until the 1880s, but sought a city studio.
+Thomas Nevin (b.1842) was younger than Alfred Bock (b.1837) by five years, but older than Alfred Bock's other apprentice, his (Alfred's) half-brother William Bock (b.1847) by five years.

 "An Apprentice wanted."
 The Mercury 7th July, 1863.